vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 afternoon with the words 'May Siva and Keśava be pleased':

 Mat.
 101, 13–14 ( quoted in KKV 441 ).
-Sauratrivikrama-vrata-This is a māsayrata; Sun deity; for
+Sauratrivikrama-vrata-This is a māsavrata; Sun deity; for

 three months or three years; in month of K, worship Jagan nātha or the Sun and observe ekabhakta and donate the second meal to a brāhmaṇa; same procedure in Mārg. and P. and Sun to be worshipped as Vibhākara and Divākara; sins committed in youth and middle age and even grave sins are destroyed; it is called Trivikrama' because the three names of the sun) relieve a man in three months or